User Data Parameters

 Top-level parameters

-| Key/Object | Type | Description | Default | | --- | --- | --- | --- | | applyEveryBoot | Boolean | If true, parameters values are applied after every boot. | false | | configuration | Object | Instance specific configuration (see ) | {} | | hwProfile | Object | Virtual device specific configuration (see ) | {} | | user_dns | String | Domain name for SSL certificate. | |
+| Key/Object | Type | Description | Default | |---|---|---|---| | applyEveryBoot | Boolean | If true, parameters values are applied after every boot. | false | | configuration | Object | Instance specific configuration (see ) | {} | | hwProfile | Object | Virtual device specific configuration (see ) | {} | | user_dns | String | Domain name for SSL certificate. | |

 configuration object

-| Key (Parameter) | Type | Description | Default | | --- | --- | --- | --- | | root.active | Boolean | If true, the device is "rooted". | false | | adb.active | Boolean | If true, ADB access is enabled for the device. | false | | authentication.enable | Boolean | If true, authentication is required. | true | | authentication.username | String | Sets a username (SHA-1)*. | | | authentication.password | String | Sets a password (SHA-1)*. | |
+| Key (Parameter) | Type | Description | Default | |---|---|---|---| | root.active | Boolean | If true, the device is "rooted". | false | | adb.active | Boolean | If true, ADB access is enabled for the device. | false | | authentication.enable | Boolean | If true, authentication is required. | true | | authentication.username | String | Sets a username (SHA-1)*. | | | authentication.password | String | Sets a password (SHA-1)*. | |

 *The username and password objects values must be strings encoded in SHA-1.

-For example, if you wish to set "genymotion" username with "genYm01!" password: 1.
-Encode the strings into SHA-1: 2.
+1. Encode the strings into SHA-1: 2.
 Copy and paste the SHA-1 strings in your JSON:

-1. Encode the strings into SHA-1: $ echo -n "genymotion" | openssl sha1 (stdin)= 0db0f30519f66ad6c9f4b42df56a7e08102e8374
+$ echo "n "genymotion" | openssl sha1 (stdin)= 0db0f30519f66ad6c9f4b42df56a7e08102e8374

-$ echo -n "genYm01!" | openssl sha1 (stdin)= 2eaa80a32c113dfe583f3d6120425fec54b89dd8
+$ echo "n "genYm01!" | openssl sha1 (stdin)= 2eaa80a32c113dfe583f3d6120425fec54b89dd8

 {